 Practice Makes Perfect

-Additionally, giving providers this interactive learning opportunity has been shown to increase proficiency in handling high-risk scenarios.
+Giving providers an interactive learning opportunity has been shown to increase proficiency in handling high-risk scenarios.
 Watching a co-worker demonstrate how to use medical equipment or perform a skill will not produce the same level of learning as actually doing it yourself.
-Setting up a central line procedure tray, manipulating the dials on your portable suction machine, or performing chest compressions- physically performing tasks such as these during simulations will make them easier to carry out in a real code situation.
+Setting up a central line procedure tray, manipulating the dials on your portable suction machine, or performing chest compressions- physically performing tasks such as these during simulations will make them easier to implement in a real code situation.

 Continued exposure and practice is the key to safely and effectively manage resuscitations in your hospital.
 Mock codes and simulation scenarios are an excellent way to identify areas of weakness and gain familiarity with equipment and skills.